splunk/public-o11y-docs/incident-intelligence/ingest-alerts/ingest-cloudwatch.rst

 Ingest Amazon CloudWatch alarms
 ************************************************************************

 You can use Incident Intelligence ingest endpoints to ingest alerts from various third-party sources.
 Use the AWS CloudWatch endpoint to forward AWS CloudWatch alarms into Incident Intelligence where you can create on-call schedules and incident workflows to route AWS alarms to responders.
-You can send AWS CloudWatch alarms directly to the ingest endpoint or use AWS CloudWatch SNS.
+You can send AWS CloudWatch alarms directly to the ingest endpoint or use AWS CloudWatch Simple Notification Service (SNS).

 .. note:: CloudWatch alarms are ingested as alerts in Incident Intelligence.